iVibudh/Convolutional-Neural-Network/README.md

 Overview for files in the repository

-#### 0. Tuorial on Deep Learning Basics
+# 0. Tuorial on Deep Learning Basics
-Basic concepts of deep learning are discussed here. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/CNN_series/Introduction%20CNNs.ipynb">Link to file ↩</a>
+Basic concepts of deep learning are discussed here. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/0.%20tutorial_deep_learning_basics/deep_learning_basics.ipynb">Link to file ↩</a>

-#### 1. Learn and Practice CNNs
+# 1. Learn and Practice CNNs
-High level conpepts of CNNs and discussed along with a CNN model to classify images of dogs and cats. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/CNN_series/Introduction%20CNNs.ipynb">Link to file ↩</a>
+High level conpepts of CNNs are discussed along with a CNN model to classify images of dogs and cats. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/1.%20Learn%20and%20Practice%20CNNs%20-%20Tensorflow/Learn%20and%20Practice%20CNNs%20-%20Binary%20Classification.ipynb">Link to file ↩</a>

-Note: The training and test data is not available.
-Can be found in the private folder. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/CNN_series/Introduction%20CNNs.ipynb">Link to file ↩</a>
+Note: The training and test data is not available as the folder size was close to 200Mbs.
+Can be found in the private folder. <a href="https://drive.google.com/drive/folders/1M3TDNKI_PyZQ6ziLnKUWGD8-jhC6S7r6">Link to file ↩</a>

-#### 2. Emotion AI: Facial Key-points Detection
+## 2. Emotion AI: Facial Key-points Detection
-Here, I have duilt a deep neural networks to detect facial key points in images. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/CNN_series/Introduction%20CNNs.ipynb">Link to file ↩</a>
+Here, I have duilt a deep neural networks to detect facial key points in images. <a href="https://github.com/iVibudh/Convolutional-Neural-Network/blob/main/3.%20Visualizing%20Filters%20of%20a%20CNN%20using%20TensorFlow/Visualizing_Filters_of_a_CNN.ipynb">Link to file ↩</a>

-#### 3. Visualize Filters of a CNN model using Tensorflow
+# 3. Visualize Filters of a CNN model using Tensorflow
 In this project we are trying to visualize image features that maximally activate filters of a CNN on a pretrained **VGG16 architecture**.

 Visualize various filters from different layers will help us understand: